ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

         - good if the DBs are independent and they won't both get flooded with traffic at the same time
     - DTU: data transaction unit, a combo of CPU and memory resources
         - you are charged per DTU
-        - the charge per DTU is different depending on the service tier you choose
+        - the charge per DTU is different depending on the pricing tier you choose
         - performance models: Basic, Standard, Premium
     - there is now also a vCore model that is used instead of the DTU model
         - you get to pick
-            - General Purpose, Hyperscale and Business Critical service tiers
+            - General Purpose, Hyperscale and Business Critical pricing tiers
             - provisioned / serverless
                 - serverless scales up or down automatically
                 - you can't predict your cost in advance